 Without Crosby Forbes’ works, my own research would probably never have happened, but as life has moved on since the 1960’s, so has the availability of and access to information.
 It was the realisation not only of the size of Chinese Export Silver as a silver category, but the importance of it as masterfully created works of art and the incredibly rich and convoluted history that is attached to it that caused the University of Glasgow to allow me to carry out the research.
 My work, therefore, has never been about making a point of correcting Crosby Forbes, Kernan or Wilkins, but it was more a case of building upon and enhancing those bodies of work – it has always been about embracing it and moving it forward into the world today, using it as a nucleus to reshape, assimilating the new-found information.
 Kernan himself openly acknowledged the fact that others would further the field of research and hoped it would happen, recognising this was the natural direction for all academic study.

-I have always been of the opinion that Chinese Export Silver is an excellent indicator of the history of the times it was created in.
+I have always been of the opinion that Chinese Export Silver is an excellent indicator of the history of China during the times it was created in.
 As such, one cannot adequately research it in isolation of the complex history of the late 18th, 19th and early 20th centuries in China.
-That history is made all the more convoluted because of the relentless succession of foreign influences and pressures that were brought to bear on China’s shoulders.
+That history is made all the more convoluted because of the relentless succession of foreign influences and pressures that were brought to bear on China’s shoulders and the integrity of its territory and borders.
 There are further complications that come into play because of the difference between the culture of China and that of Western countries which between themselves also differ somewhat; in no stretch of the imagination can it be said the culture of Russia and Germany are the same as that of America.

 As to the steep learning curve, my own research continues and I am conscious that it has probably reached the point where much of the surface digging is coming to a natural end.
 It does not end there, though; this latest edition of my catalogue of silver marks has details of 300 silversmiths, mistakes will still be made, errors will still be discovered further down the line as fresh information is discovered; such is the nature of learning curves.
 What I do feel, though, is a far greater understanding of Chinese Export Silver developing that bodes well, for it too will grow and eventually place Chinese Export Silver where it rightly belongs as a significant and important world silver category.
 The curve still has a way to climb and my research is entering a new phase, one where I have no doubt that the real meat on the bone will be discovered; a Chinese Odyssey!
 The more I get deeper into this subject area, the more it seems that so much more is yet to be discovered.
 Researching Chinese Export Silver can be likened to fracking; the deeper you drill, the more likely you are to hit a major find!

-For a nation that had been almost totally introspective to the point of being hermetically sealed off for hundreds of years, it never ceases to amaze me how inextricably linked the phenomenon that is Chinese Export Silver is to Great Britain and America, in particular its Eastern Seaboard.
+For a nation that had been almost totally introspective to the point of being hermetically sealed off for hundreds of years, it never ceases to amaze me how inextricably linked the phenomenon that is Chinese Export Silver is to Great Britain and America, in particular the latter’s Eastern Seaboard.
 It is true, the Treaty of Nanking in 1842 opened up trade with the West and The China Trade era came into its own, but beyond the relatively confined designated foreign areas of Canton and other treaty ports, Westerners could not and did not infiltrate China proper.
 The relative opening up of trade to foreign trading nations the treaty afforded in many ways destroyed the unique fusion of Chinese and Western styles in silverwares.
 This resulted in a creeping trend to a more commercial version.
 Anyone viewing the Pearl River flowing past Old Canton and Shameen Island they would not have seen much river, for hundreds of cargoes boats and ships vied for the chance to berth in order to unload and load precious cargoes, such was the new freneticism of the post-treaty China Trade.
+Equally, Hong Kong and Shanghai vied with each other after the dismantling of the Canton System to be modern international trading hubs.

 Chinese Export Silver always adapted to the realities and events of Chinese history; it was, after all, a product of that history.
 No other important silver category has been created as a direct result of political history, national protectionism and prolonged outside pressure from over-eager colonialist nations in both the West and the East.